wu0407/cilium/Documentation/operations/upgrade.rst

 * ``tls.enabled`` has been removed as this attribute is not used at all.
 * Only one CA will be generated with either the helm or CronJob auto method, there will be a short disruption while the new CA is propagated to all nodes.
+* ``k8s.apiServerURLs`` has been introduced to specify multiple Kubernetes API server instances for k8s client configuration.

 .. _1.11_upgrade_notes: